Click a link below to be taken to the specific section

 If a settlement/mediation agreement involves an award of back pay for a specific period of time, the agency/university must submit a PD-14, “Statement of Back Pay/Front Pay” to the OSHR Employee Relations Division.
 The PD-14 form may be downloaded by selecting the following link: PD-14 Form.

 The PD-14 must be submitted with the exact and correct amounts to OSHR for review and approval.
-To ensure accuracy of the financial calculations on the PD-14, BEACON agencies, boards and commissions may confer with BEST Shared Services for a review of the financial calculations before submitting the form to OSHR approval.
+To ensure the accuracy of the financial calculations on the PD-14, BEACON agencies, boards, and commissions may confer with BEST Shared Services for a review of the financial calculations before submitting the form to OSHR for approval.
 Universities may use other applicable HRIS/payroll systems.
 Settlement payouts exceeding $100,000 shall require additional approval from OSBM.

 I there is a change in the financial calculations during any stage of the review and approval process, the agency/university must submit a revised PD-14.
 OSHR will coordinate the review and approval process with OSBM for settlements over the $100,000 threshold.